 Number one, you’re not fat.
-You’re a flustered woman whose being marketed at.
+You’re a flustered woman who’s being marketed at.

 When you enter a store to try on clothing, there are things already in place that are there to encourage you to spend.
 Let’s tick them off our list:

 - Loud Music: To make you shop faster.

 - A Confusing Store Layout: To keep you in the store longer and make you see more things.

 - Strategically Placed Racks Of Clothing: To encourage you to move towards them and shop from the newest, more expensive items.